camunda/blog.camunda.org/content/post/2018/08/camunda-modeler-2-released.md

 {{< figure class="teaser no-border" src="dmn-properties-panel.png" alt="Inspect and edit DMN technical properties using the properties panel" caption="Inspect and edit DMN technical properties" >}}

-The panel is available for all editors (DRD, Decision Table and Literal Expression) and may be toggled open / closed via the menu or a keyboard shortcut.
+The panel is available for all editors (DRD, Decision Table, and Literal Expression) and may be toggled open / closed via the menu or a keyboard shortcut.

 Using the panel you may edit the name and ID property of DRD and decision elements as well as [Camunda extensions](https://docs.camunda.org/manual/7.9/reference/dmn11/custom-extensions/camunda-attributes/) such as `camunda:versionTag`.
 As seen in the screenshot above we dropped the DRD editing overlay.
 Edit the properties using the properties panel from now on.

 ## Signing, Installers and More

 Starting with this release the Camunda Modeler ships with signed executables for both MacOS and Windows.
-This makes it possible to run the application without hazzles, even in locked down, corporate environments.
+This makes it running the application hassle-free, even in locked down, corporate environments.

 In the future we will provide native installers that make installing and updating the application easier.
-As a preparation we dropped the automatic in-app file association wiring on Windows.
+In preparation, we dropped the automatic in-app file association wiring on Windows.

-File associations that previously wired automatically on Windows must now be wired explicitly using scripts provided in the `support` directory.
-Checkout the [updated installation documentation](https://docs.camunda.org/manual/latest/installation/camunda-modeler/) to learn more.
+File associations that previously were wired automatically on Windows must now be wired explicitly using scripts provided in the `support` directory.
+Check out the [updated installation documentation](https://docs.camunda.org/manual/latest/installation/camunda-modeler/) to learn more.

 ## Full Changelog